Bearer instrument: Bearer shares

 Bearer shares are called securities, an anonymous holder of which is recognized from the legal point of view as a full-fledged shareholder of the company with all relevant rights.
-This document does not contain any indication of the name and name of the owner.
+This document does not contain any indication of the name of the owner.
 The rights certified by the bearer act are actually owned by the owner of this document.
 The owner of the bearer certificate is considered the owner of shares certified by a certificate.
 Neither the company nor the chairman of the meeting of shareholders entered in the company's register, nor the director, any official of the company and no other authorized person is required to find out the circumstances under which the certificate was placed by its owner, or to raise the question of the validity or eligibility of any company, any actions of the owner of the certificate of such action.
 A shareholder is a person who actually owns a share (a share certificate).
 Bearer shares are transferred by simply delivering the certificate to a new holder.
 When the bearer shares are sold, it is not required to make any transfer inscriptions on the share certificate: The share is transferred by the physical transfer of the certificate from the seller (the bearer of the share certificate) to the buyer.
 The transfer of the bearer shares means the transfer of the relevant rights to the company.
 In contrast, a registered share contains an indication of the identity of the shareholder - only this person and no one else can be a shareholder of the company.
 The names of the owners are entered in the register of the company's shareholders (owners of bearer shares are not registered in the company's register), and any transfer of shares from one owner to another is carried out on the basis of a written document (for example, a contract of sale between the seller and the buyer).
 Information on the change of owners of registered shares is also reflected in the shareholder register.